sergevv/Automated-stocktaking-CV/README.md

 ![infrastructure of boxes detection](Infrastructure.jpg)

-This is initial phase of the project.
-Continued here: https://gitlab.com/sergevv/ds-cv-boxes
+**This is initial phase of the project.
+Please continued here:** https://gitlab.com/sergevv/ds-cv-boxes

 Short description: chatbot that reports daily the actual availability of equipment in the warehouse (boxes with routers) using a video surveillance camera